Large cell neuroendocrine carcinoma of the lung

 Large cell neuroendocrine carcinoma (LCNEC) is a rare pulmonary tumor, diagnosed based on high-grade features (>10 mitotic figures in 2 mm2 of viable tumor), and the presence of both neuroendocrine morphology as well as immunohistochemical evidence of neuroendocrine markers.
 However, application of the latter requirement to cytologic specimens and small biopsies, as opposed to resected tumors, is problematic [1-3].
 LCNECs do not meet the criteria for the three better recognized neuroendocrine tumors (carcinoid, atypical carcinoid, and small cell carcinoma).
+Previously classified as a variant of large cell carcinoma, LCNEC is grouped with the pulmonary neuroendocrine carcinomas in the 2015 World Health Organization (WHO) classification.
 (See "Pathology of lung malignancies", section on 'Large cell neuroendocrine carcinoma'.)

 The clinical presentation and natural history of LCNEC appear similar to the other high-grade neuroendocrine pulmonary tumor, small cell lung carcinoma (SCLC), with two exceptions: primary LCNECs tend to be located peripherally rather than centrally and presentation of LCNECs with early stage (I-II) disease is more common than for SCLC (approximately 25 percent versus less than 5 percent).
 Thus, patients with LCNEC more commonly undergo resection.
 Further, because LCNEC can be a difficult diagnosis based on needle aspirate or small biopsy, the diagnosis is frequently made post-resection.